-Zara debuted as a filmmaker with 'A Spirited Journey' - a documentary filmed in Nepal in 2020.
-This year it was shortlisted at the Pinewood Studios Lift -Off First Time Filmmaker Festival and has recently won the Technical Award for Best Production - Documentary at the Inaugural Global Tourism Film Festival.
-The film about marginalised and disabled women and follows the works of UN and Rotary International supported charity, Seven Women.
+Every year Zara dedicates her time and skills to a philanthropic impact project, creating a documentary for an organisation to use for promotion, awareness and fundraising.
+She debuted as a filmmaker with 'A Spirited Journey' - a documentary filmed in Nepal in 2020.
+It was shortlisted at the Pinewood Studios Lift -Off First Time Filmmaker Festival in 2021 and was awarded the Technical Award for Best Production - Documentary at the Inaugural Global Tourism Film Festival.
+The film about marginalised and disabled women and follows the works of the UN-supported charity, Seven Women.

-She has produced and directed NTA & BAFTA winning shows, videos, documentaries and segments.
+Zara has produced and directed NTA & BAFTA winning shows, videos, documentaries and segments.
 She also works in production for branded content.
-During her time as a Creative Producer for Press Association she gained an iVisa for work in the US where she worked covering World Pride, Stonewall 50.
+During her time as a Creative Producer for Press Association she secured an iVisa for work in the US where she worked covering World Pride, Stonewall 50.

 Zara has worked directly with Cara Delevingne, Sir Richard Branson, The US Secretary of State John Kerry, Tony Blair and Jane Goodall DBE.